youssefsameh307/AlJana/README.md

 can cancel one of the "schedule" appointments, 2 times per month and ask for a compensation (later)

-makes payments in his outstanding balance(later)

-can view his outstanding balance (GUC kind of thing)

 patient has personal data that includes: (name, date of first appointment, Date of birth, nationality, address, picture(link from and fts)
 ,(Mo/fa)ther's age, (Mo/fa)ther's job, number of siblings, order in siblings, original complaint(text field), previous managment )

-patient has a medical history(will be declared in later stages for now make a table for it and link it to the patient)

-patient has a family history that includes similar cases in family and upbringings(details will come in later stages, Agile lol) (create table and link to patient)
+patient has a medical history and family history (small seprate table for now)

 patient has multiple test records, a test record will include date, time and multiple preset fields example(iq test, lang test, cars, gelium, conors, etc.) and an extra field for specific cases.

 --------------------------------------------------------------------------
 secretary: creates a schedule for the patient

 picks a date for a compensation for canceled appointments

-assigns a date for the first appointment of the patient (questionable)
+assigns a date for the first appointment of the patient

-registers cash payment of patients

 can make "announcments" to all patients

-registers attendace for patients

-send an email to the patient

-assign a reminder to the patient (will appear on site as notifications)

 -----------------------------------------------------------
-doctor: assign an update
+doctor: make an update

 respond to feeback

-super user does everything access all CRUDs
+super user does everything, access all CRUDs

-Dictionary for Objects:
+### Dictionary for Objects:

-Balance: when a patient has a schedule a balance is initialized with a monthly fixed cost that depends on the Schedule appointment cost both should be documented and the reason for setting the price, aka:"nekabet mohandeseen, taba3 ta2meen se7y X"

-Balance change: any change in the balance, monthly fee on balance or payment from patient should be registered(date of payment, amount, notes)

 schedule: from 1 day to 5 days with starting hour per each day, per week, fixed. can't be edited by the patient. (viewable by Doc, Sec, and the specific patient)

-attendance for schedule appointments: date, time did he attend or not, compensate or not

 update: a confidential document, it contains a Word file and some numerical scores (more will come when we tackle it) can be seen by the doctor and patient only, it is created by the Doctor every month or two that gets sent by email upon creation. with a date and time for an update session

-announcments: a Text message that gets sent to all Emails on the system. ([out of scope] later will include whatsapp msgs to numbers this is feasible don't worry).
+announcments: a Text message that gets sent to all Emails on the system.